Legal Approaches to Bioethics

 By the end of the course, students will be able to:

-• Apply the different types of justice to analyze and discuss bioethics issues in policy and practice
+- Apply legal and ethical concepts of justice to analyze and discuss bioethics issues in policy

 Methods of Assessment